Search

 Thank you to Lenka Cathersides for the following research.

-Henry Harman Young was born on the 2nd of September 1893 in Dorking, Surrey and was baptised on the 3rd of October 1893 in North Holmwood, Surrey.
+Henry Harman Young was born on 2nd September 1893 in Dorking, Surrey and was baptised on 3rd October 1893 in North Holmwood, Surrey.

 An article from the 1883 Sussex Agricultural Express described the wedding.
 Bessie was wearing an ivory satin wedding dress trimmed in lace and orange blossoms.
 Her hair was covered with a wreath of orange blossoms and a lace veil.
 She was also said to be wearing brilliant pearl and diamond ornaments.
 Nine bridesmaids were wearing hats with ostrich feathers.
 Amongst wedding presents stood out an elegant, polished oak stationary cabinet with an inscription on silver plate from the brewery.

 At the time of the 1891 Census, the family lived at Balgowan, Harrow Road West in Dorking.
-Henry Harman Snr was a Captain of the 2nd Volunteer Battalion the Queen’s and a brewer.
-He and Bessie were bringing up four children: Bessie Harman, John Harman, Kenneth Harman and Barbara Harman.
-All children were born in Dorking.
+Henry Snr was a Captain of the 2nd Volunteer Battalion, The Queen’s and a brewer.
+He and Bessie were bringing up four children: Bessie, John, Kenneth and Barbara.
+All the children were born in Dorking.
 The family was being served by a nurse, under nurse, parlourmaid, cook and housemaid.

-The seventeen year old Henry Jnr was at the time of the 1911 Census a boarder at Charterhouse School, Godalming in Guildford.
+The seventeen year old Henry Jnr was at the time of the 1911 Census a boarder at Charterhouse School, Godalming.

 Henry attended Charterhouse School from 1908 to 1912.
 Later he became a land surveyor.